The Story of Nokia

 Fast Forward

-In the six years since the iPhone appeared in stores, Nokia lost about 90% of its market value.
+In the six years since the iPhone appeared on store shelves, Nokia lost about 90% of its market value.

 Not long after, in 2014, Microsoft bought Nokia’s phone division for $7.2 billion.